Chart Color Schemes

 An assessment of population growth drivers in Canowindra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national non-metropolitan areas, with Canowindra expected to increase by 234 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 11.6% over these 17 years.
+Future population trends suggest that the Canowindra statistical area (Lv2) will experience an increase just below the median of national non-metropolitan areas.
+Based on aggregated SA2-level projections, the area is expected to gain approximately 235 persons by 2041, reflecting a total increase of about 7.5% over the 17-year period.

 Frequently Asked Questions - Population